Siddharth-Dev/draggable_panel_flutter/README.md

   - topChildDockHeight: The height when the top widget is dragged down
   - listener: Listener to get callback when the panel is Dragged, minimised, maximised
   - defaultShow: Initial state of panel show/hide

+### Note: As you can see we have to place every widget inside same stack to access the touch event from panel when minimised.I am looking for something which may allow us to pass touch events to back widget without placing them in same stack.
+In case you find anything let me know.